ljvmiranda921/pyswarms/docs/intro.rst

 It's all a treasure hunt
 -------------------------

 Imagine that you and your friends are looking for a treasure together.
-The treasure is magical, and it rewards not only the one who finds it, but also others based on their proximity.
+The treasure is magical, and it rewards not only the one who finds it, but also those near to it.
 Your group knows, approximately, where the treasure is, but not exactly sure of its definite location.

-Your group then decided to split up and all of you received walkie-talkies and metal detectors.
-The purpose of the walkie-talkie is to inform everyone of your current position, while the metal detectors indicate if you are near the treasure.
-In return, you gain knowledge of the location of your friends, and also their proximity to the treasure.
+Your group then decided to split up with walkie-talkies and metal detectors.
+You use your walkie-talkie to inform everyone of your current position, and the metal detector to check your proximity to the treasure.
+In return, you gain knowledge of your friends' positions, and also their distance from the treasure.

 As a member of the group, you have two options: